Araxeus/Youtube-Volume-Scroll/README.md

 1. Install from [Chromestore](https://chrome.google.com/webstore/detail/youtube-volume-scroll/agadcopafaojndinhloilcanpfpbonbk) or as unpacked extension
-2. Use Mousewheel on the video player on [youtube.com](youtube.com) or [music.youtube.com](music.youtube.com) you can also use shift+mousewheel to increments x5 faster you could also just press arrow up ;)
+2. Use Mousewheel on the video player on [youtube.com](youtube.com) or [music.youtube.com](music.youtube.com)

 ## Install without chromestore instructions: